Why Twitter Is Dragging Colin Jost

 "Remember when movies like Gladiator won Best Picture?
 Why can’t good, fun things win and not just good artsy things?
 They’re both good and the fun ones are sometimes a lot harder to make," the SNL star told the outlet.

-Fortunately for Jost, the Oscars has announced that it will honour popular films beginning in 2019 in a separate category, much to the ire of many within the film community.
+Fortunately for Jost, the Oscars has announced that it will honor popular films beginning in 2019 in a separate category, much to the ire of many within the film community.

 Jost's comments stirred the Twitterverse out of their slumber.
 They quickly went in on the comments, suggesting it was ridiculous for the comedian to state artful films shouldn't receive accolades.